WHO: Monkeypox cases drop 21%, reversing month-long increase - The Boston Globe

-GENEVA (AP) — The number of monkeypox cases reported globally dropped 21% in the last week, reversing a month-long trend of rising infections and signaling that Europe’s outbreak may be starting to decline, the World Health Organization said Thursday.
+GENEVA (AP) — The number of monkeypox cases reported globally dropped 21 percent in the last week, reversing a month-long trend of rising infections and signaling that Europe’s outbreak may be starting to decline, the World Health Organization said Thursday.

-The Americas accounted for 60% of cases in the past month, WHO said, while cases in Europe comprised about 38%.
+The Americas accounted for 60 percent of cases in the past month, WHO said, while cases in Europe comprised about 38 percent.
 It said infections in the Americas showed “a continuing steep rise.”

 Advertisement

-At a press briefing on Thursday, WHO Director-General Tedros Adhanom Ghebreyesus said although there were indications the monkeypox outbreak was slowing in Europe, which once accounted for 90% of the world's lab-confirmed cases, the spread of the virus was now causing concerns elsewhere.
+At a press briefing on Thursday, WHO Director-General Tedros Adhanom Ghebreyesus said although there were indications the monkeypox outbreak was slowing in Europe, which once accounted for 90 percent of the world’s lab-confirmed cases, the spread of the virus was now causing concerns elsewhere.

 In late July, Tedros declared the unprecedented spread of monkeypox to dozens of countries to be a global emergency, despite a lack of consensus on his expert committee.

-The Africa Centers for Disease Control and Prevention said Thursday the continent had 219 new cases in the past week, a jump of 54%.
+The Africa Centers for Disease Control and Prevention said Thursday the continent had 219 new cases in the past week, a jump of 54 percent.
 Most were in Nigeria and Congo.

 Since monkeypox outbreaks in Europe and North America were identified in May, WHO and other health agencies have noted that its spread was almost exclusively in men who have sex with men.